DS-NASA-61/dwad-22-project-2/README.md

 - Implementing a notification system to alert users when their prayer requests have been responded to or when someone has commented on their request.
 - Enable user to create their own more diverse and specific prayer request topics to better cater to users' needs and preferences.
+- Implementing verse of the day by connecting to an extenal bible api
+- Implementing posting prayer request anonymously.
+- Improve on the clear search result feature.

 ## Technologies Used